monsoonmaelstrom/book2/book2.md

 “Hazel,” I hear someone say warningly.

 “She’s not going to kill him,” I say again.
 “I’m sure.”
 I’m not sure.
+There are few things I have ever felt less sure of.
 I look back into Liam’s eyes and tell him again, “You’re going to be fine,” as I slowly watch him lose consciousness, and fall to his knees.
 I hold on to his shoulders to keep him from falling face first into the earth.

 *She’s not going to kill him.
 She’s not going to kill him.* I repeat to myself, again and again, willing it to be true.
 I wish I was more sure, as one minute stretches to two.
 And then two minutes stretches to three.
-I feel my own chest tightening, and begin to worry I was wrong, when he takes a breath.
-As he does, I finally let out the breath I was holding, and slowly sink to my knees.
+I feel my own chest tightening, and begin to worry I was wrong, when he finally takes a breath.
+As he does, I let out the breath I was holding, and slowly sink to my knees.

 “We’ll stay here until he wakes up,” I tell everyone else shortly.